Giftbit/Lightrail-API-V2-Docs/docs/home.md

 ### Checkout with Lightrail
 Checkout transactions use the `/transactions/checkout` endpoint.
 Let's look at an example.

-For example, let's say you're running a Black Friday ad campaign for 20% off all orders that use the promotion code "BLACKFRIDAY".
+For example, suppose you're running a Black Friday ad campaign for 20% off all orders that use the promotion code "BLACKFRIDAY".
-Perhaps a customer who has attached a $10 gift card to their account visits your store, enters the promotion code, and wants to purchase a $100 product.
-Using the `/transactions/checkout` endpoint it is easy to complete the payment for this entire transaction in a single request.
+A customer who has attached a $10 gift card to their account visits your store, enters the promotion code, and wants to purchase a $100 item.
+Using the `/transactions/checkout` endpoint you can complete the payment for this entire transaction in a single request.

 **Request**: `POST /transactions/checkout`
 ```json